Dean Trust Wigan Special Educational Needs Information Report 2020/2021

 If a pupil is working below National Curriculum Level 1, a more sensitive assessment tool is used which shows their level in more detail and will also show smaller but significant steps of progress.
 The levels are called ‘P levels’.
 The progress of children with a statement of SEN/ EHC Plan is formally reviewed at an Annual Review with parents/carers and all adults involved with the child.

 The class teacher continually assesses each pupil and notes areas where they are improving and where further support is needed.
-The SENCO and Inclusion Co-ordinator will also monitor a child’s progress within any individual or group provisions that they take part in and feedback will be given to parents through letter or meeting.
-For pupils who require an Individual Education Plan (IEP), the SENCO or Inclusion Co-ordinator will meet with the parents twice a year to set and review specific targets aimed at addressing specific areas of difficulty or concern.
+The SENDco and Inclusion Co-ordinator will also monitor a child’s progress within any individual or group provisions that they take part in and feedback will be given to parents through letter or meeting.
+For pupils who require an Individual Education Plan (Pupil Passport), the SENDco or Inclusion Co-ordinator will meet with the parents twice a year to set and review specific targets aimed at addressing specific areas of difficulty or concern.

 Pupils who are not making expected progress are identified through termly progress meetings.
 In this meeting a discussion takes place about those pupils experiencing difficulties and what further support can be given to aid their progress.